mohanmca/professional_certification/aws/3_2_aws_networking_anki.md

 * Interface Endpoints
   * Interface Endpoints are essentially ENIs
   * PrivateLink
-    * PrivateLink target would be Interface enpoints (that could in turn allow other AWS services accessible)
+    * PrivateLink target would be Interface endpoints (that could in turn allow other AWS services accessible)
     * Allows a private and secure connection between VPCs, AWS services, and on-premises applications, via the AWS internal network.
     * Private DNS name that resolved to the private IP address of the interface endpoint and will route through the internal AWS network instead of the internet
 * Gateway Endpoint
-  * RouteTable would be target enpoint for Gateway
+  * RouteTable would be target endpoint for Gateway
   * Amazon S3 and DynamoDB - are supported
   * Route that was selected will have automatic entry for Gateway endpoint
   * Entry will have prefix related to the vpc-endpoint-id

-## Aws Global Accelarator
+## Aws Global Accelerator

 * Enable client TCP/UDP connection quickly communicate with AWS Global infrastructure
 * Intelligently routes customer traffic (uses Edge locations)